patrick-5546/notes/docs/reference/mkdocs.md

 ## CI / CD Using GitHub Actions

+### Check Links

+I check for broken links using markdown-link-check.
+This action checks links to pages on the internet (`https://www.google.com`) and files in the repository (`./index.md`).
+However, it does not check whether a section exists in the file (`./index.md#overview`).

+??? quote "Link-checking workflow for this project"

+    ``` yaml title=".github/workflows/check_links.yml" linenums="1"
+    --8<-- ".github/workflows/check_links.yml"
+    ```

+### Deploy

+The Materials for MkDocs documentation gives an example deploy workflow.
+I modified it slightly to properly support page revision times using [mkdocs-git-revision-date-localized-plugin](#plugins).

+??? quote "Deploy workflow for this project"

+    ``` yaml title=".github/workflows/deploy.yml" linenums="1"
+    --8<-- ".github/workflows/deploy.yml"
+    ```

 ### Lint

 I use markdownlint to check for programmatic and stylistic errors in the application's Markdown files.